• Home

 Consolidated or unconsolidated formations make up the two kinds of aquifers with consolidated being composed of rock that is cracked or has caverns where the water exists and unconsolidated formations consist of gravel, sand or loose soil material where the pore space is saturated with water.

-Can a Well Driller Guarantee the quality of water provided?
+Can a well driller guarantee the quality of water provided?

 In short the answer is no. It is commonly understood that well drilling contractors provide access to ground water but are not able to guarantee the quality of water accessed.